The Descent Part 2: Production

 Due to the first film being a commercial and critical success, it was decided that a sequel would be produced.
 While Neil Marshall would not direct the film, he was assigned to oversee its production as an executive producer.

 Marshall received the first draft of the film in late July 2006, with no directors or cast in mind.
 He made it clear that he intended to incorporate more of the feeling of claustrophobia like that of a particular scene in the previous film.
-Marshall told Bloody-Disgusting.com about new ideas for the film, "The monsters they can deal with, and a bit of the claustrophobia, they can deal with, but the combination is definitely something we want to incorporate that into the sequel, by putting the monster and the girls in a really tight spot."
+Marshall told Bloody Disgusting about new ideas for the film, "The monsters they can deal with, and a bit of the claustrophobia, they can deal with, but the combination is definitely something we want to incorporate that into the sequel, by putting the monster and the girls in a really tight spot."
 Jon Harris, the editor of the first film, was brought on to direct and edit the sequel.
 It is his only directing credit as of 2019.

-When The Descent was released in 2006 Lionsgate, the distributor, edited out the last minute of the film, changing the ending.
-When Dreadcentral.com asked Marshall which of the film's two endings the sequel would be picking up after, he said that it would not be announced until he approved a script.
+The Descent was released in 2005 in the UK. test screenings for the movie done by Lionsgate, the film's American distributor, indicated an audience member was dissatisfied with the ending.
+The company edited out the last minute of the film, so that Sarah survives.
+This version of the film received higher scores in test screenings.
+When Dread Central asked Marshall which of the film's two endings the sequel would be picking up after, he said that it would not be announced until he approved a script.

 Filming began in May 2008 at Ealing Studios in London.
 Ealing Studios was featured on BBC London in June 2008 going behind the scenes of the filming of Part 2.
 In that broadcast it was confirmed that Shauna MacDonald would be returning to play her character Sarah and that most of the other original cast members would return, some in flashbacks and possible hallucinations.
 The film was shot on all three of the main stages at Ealing Studios and some scenes were filmed on location at the Bourne Woods near Farnham in southwest Surrey, England.
-30 cave sets were made for Part 2 while the first film only used 18 practical cave sets.

 The production designer was Simon Bowles, who designed the original film, with Mark Scruton as supervising art director.
-The sets were built by DRS Construction and Armordillo The film used elaborate sets, miniatures, and blue screen digital images.
+The sets were built by DRS Construction and Armordillo.
+The film used elaborate sets, miniatures, and blue screen digital images.
 This was revealed on BBC London's behind-the-scenes look.
 The VFX and digital set extensions were created by Swedish VFX company Filmgate.